cortex-js/cortexjs.io/src/_pages/mathlive-examples-macros.md

 MathLive has over [800 Latex commands](https://mathlive.io/reference.html) predefined.
 Some are primitives but others are macros, that is commands defined with a Latex expression.

-You can view the default macros by inspecting the `macros` property of the config object:
+To view the default macros, inspect the `macros` option:

 <code-playground layout="stack" class="m-lg w-full-lg">
     <div slot="javascript">import MathLive from 'mathlive';